Obiski15/Simple-Calculator/README.md

-A nice and simple calculator that supports both on screen keyboard clicks
+A nice and simple calculator that supports both on screen and keyboard clicks

 Preview